Vaguery/klapaucius/design_spikes/higher-order.md

-# Implementing "higher-order functions" and "macros" as Push `:code`
+# Implementing first-order and "higher-order functions" as Push `:code`

-## Push "function signatures" and macros
+## Push "function signatures" and first-order functions

 Suppose we have some generic Push code like this: